kennethsible/mkvpriority/README.md

 docker run --rm -v /path/to/media:/media ghcr.io/kennethsible/mkvpriority /media
 ```

-> [!NOTE]
-> This will use the default `config.toml` inside the image.
-See below for using a custom config.

 ### Use a Custom Config

 You can specify your own preferences by creating a custom TOML config that defines track filters by name and assigns scores by property.
 To override the default config, use a bind mount: